The character code of the file output by Wagby is UTF - 8.Introduction Set the encoding of text files in Eclipse.

 Select "Server" on the new wizard screen and click the "Next" button.

-The server name should be as follows.Please match the Wagby version number to your version.
+The server name should be as follows.(Please match Wagby's version number to your version.)

 As the installation directory of Tomcat, specify the wagbyapp folder provided by Wagby.